-All of the 16 patient Care Quality Commission comment cards we received were positive about the care experienced.
-Patients felt the relationship with the practice staff both clinical and non clinical was very engaging and had felt well supported when they had received care and advice.
-Comments also referred to the caring manner of the GPs and other clinical staff especially when emotional support was needed.
-Two comment cards noted the extended wait to see the GP when attending their appointment.
+All of the 32 patient Care Quality Commission comment cards we received were positive about the care experienced.
+Patients felt the practice offered a kind caring and helpful service.
+They had felt reassured by the manner in which care was provided in an understanding and respectful way taking account of their needs.
+One comment card noted the extended wait to see the GP when attending their appointment.

-We spoke with a member of the patient participation group (PPG) and four other patient representatives.
-Prior to the inspection the chair of the PPG had corresponded with the CQC by email.
-They told us they were satisfied with the care provided by the practice and said their dignity and privacy was respected.
-Comment noted that staff were approachable and responded compassionately when they needed help and support.
+We spoke with two members of the patient participation group (PPG).
+They also told us they were satisfied with the care provided by the practice and said their dignity and privacy was respected.
+Comments noted how staff were approachable and caring and put them at ease when consulting.